crabmusket/eightyeight.github.io/_drafts/docker-and-coreos-an-overview.md

 I assume you do, too.
 I also assume that, like me, you don't know tons about traditional deployment or containerised deployment.

-With all that in mind, there are three broad topics we'll cover today:
+With all that in mind, there are four broad topics I'll cover in this post:

- * Containers
+ * Linux containers: like process isolation on steroids
- * Docker, a tool for managing containers
+ * Docker: a tool for creating and managing linux containers
+ * CoreOS: a minimal Linux distribution designed to run containerised applications
- * CoreOS, and its ecosystem of utilities
+ * Fleet, Etcd, and Confd: utilities that ship with CoreOS

 Hopefully this will put you in a good position to read more detailed posts about all of these topics with some high-level understanding of the whole system and the various pieces involved.
 Throughout this post, I'll link to the best other pieces of writing I've discovered on various subjects - the ones that really helped me, and the ones I had trouble with until I had some basic understanding of other parts of the system.

-## The overview
+## Anatomy of a cluster

-Here's a diagram of a simple two-machine CoreOS cluster.
+Here's a diagram of a simple two-machine cluster using CoreOS and Docker.
-Don't worry if it doesn't make any sense right now - I'm about to tell you all about it.
+Don't worry if it doesn't make any sense right now - by the end of this post, it should!

 ![Two-machine cluster](https://cloud.githubusercontent.com/assets/904269/7782873/983250ba-016f-11e5-88c5-299dcd82b306.jpg)

-The big rectangles are obviously separate computers - of which two represent cloud machines running CoreOS, and one represents my local computer.
+The big rectangles are physically separate computers - of which two represent cloud machines running CoreOS, and one represents my local computer.
-The little blue ones represent running services or programs.
+The little blue rectangles are services running on each machine.
-Each cloud machine has a couple of daemons running, and I run `fleetctl` locally.
-Finally, the yellow rectangles are _containers_, each of them running some sort of process, whether it be an application, database, etc.
+Finally, the yellow rectangles are containers, each of them running some sort of process, whether it be an application, database, etc.

 The lines represent some form of communication - networked or otherwise.
+(I haven't been very precise with these lines - there should be a lot more of them, but I've just tried to give you the general gist of the communication that goes on!)
 We'll refer back to this diagram at the end of this post, and hopefully it will make a lot more sense!

 ## Containers, from afar